flutter/plugins/packages/espresso/README.md

 # espresso

-A new flutter plugin project.

-This package provides bindings for Espresso tests of Flutter apps.
+This package provides bindings for Espresso tests of Flutter Android apps.

 ## Installation